 Nourishing Traditions by Sally Fallon

 Fermenting some foods can be done with a simple mason jar and an airlock lid.
-For larger batches you will want to invest in fermentation crock.
+For larger batches though, you will want to invest in fermentation crock.
 Check out our guide for help deciding what fermentation crock is right for you.

 If you like Kimchi but are concerned about the smell, then the Krazy Korean line of fermentation containers can help you out.